Maryland Agricultural College (MAC), forerunner of the University of Maryland, is chartered on March 6.

 The student union, later named for Adele H. Stamp, dean for women, is built.

-The University Senate is officially established on Sept.
-23.
+The University Senate is officially established.

 Cole Field House opens.